-So as I build the cameras, I am becoming increasingly aware that I really should concentrate on exploiting the inherent qualities of pinhole functionality and I would encourage you to do the same.
+So as I build the cameras, I remind myself to become increasingly aware that I really should concentrate on exploiting the inherent qualities of pinhole functionality.
+I would encourage you to do the same.
 These include primarily

 - infinite depth of field

 - extreme wide angle (of most designs)

 - long time exposures